gargvishesh/druid/docs/multi-stage-query/index.md

 To get started with this view:

 1. Open the Druid console.
 You can select **Manage data** in Imply Manager or **Open Druid console** in Pivot.
 2. Option (or alt) click on the Druid logo.
-You need to do this if you are turning on multi-stage query engine for the first time.
+You need to do this if you are turning the multi-stage query engine on for the first time.

-   This loads the UI for multi-stage query engine (referred to as Talaria in the UI).
+   This loads the UI for the multi-stage query engine (referred to as Talaria in the UI).

 3. Go to the **Query** tab.
 4. Click the ellipsis (...) next to **Run**.
 5. For **Query engine**, select **talaria**.
 If you do not see **talaria** listed as an option, verify the following:

    - In Imply Manager, review **Setup > Advanced configs** to make sure they match the properties listed in [Enable multi-stage query engine](#enable-multi-stage-query-engine).
-   - Your license includes an entitlement for multi-stage query engine ("talaria").
+   - Your license includes an entitlement for the multi-stage query engine ("talaria").
    - In the Druid console, you option (or alt) clicked on the Druid logo to load the UI.

-You're ready to start running queries using multi-stage query engine.
+You're ready to start running queries using the multi-stage query engine.

 ## Run queries